 A: Please keep these dates in mind when planning your purchase:

 Q: What kind of savings can I expect?

 - July 10: Recommended Ship-To-Home order deadline for Wharton MBA Students and early-arriving Law School students; recommended order deadline for Wharton MBA pickup orders and all School of Design orders

-- July 31: Deadline for Free Shipping of laptop orders along with software and accessories to your home
+- July 31: Deadline for Free Shipping of computer orders along with software and accessories to your home

-A: Many computer hardware and software manufacturers offer special academic pricing on their products, such as Apple, Dell, Microsoft and Adobe.
-As a Penn student, you can purchase these items at a substantial savings off the standard retail price in the My New Computer section of Campus Express and at the University's own computer store - the Penn Computer Connection.
-For example: Adobe Creative Cloud for Students, which has a retail price of $359.99, is available for purchase to faculty, staff and students for only $239.99 - a 33% savings.
+A: Many computer hardware and software manufacturers offer special academic pricing on their products, such as Apple, Dell, and Lenovo.
+As a Penn student, you can purchase these items at a substantial savings off the standard retail price in the My New Computer section of Campus Expres, or at the University's own computer store - the Penn Computer Connection - located inside the Penn Bookstore on the second floor, at 3601 Walnut St.

 Q: I'm going to pick up my computer on campus.
 Where and when can I get it?

-A: When you order your computer, we'll ask you for the approximate date you plan to arrive on campus.
+A: When you order your computer for pick up from the Computer Connection store, we'll ask you for the approximate date you plan to arrive on campus.
 That will help ensure that your order is ready when you get to Penn, prior to the start of the semester.

 Your computer can be picked up in the Penn Computer Connection showroom.
-The store is located on the second floor of the Penn Bookstore, at 36th & Walnut Streets - right in the heart of campus:
+The store is located on the second floor of the Penn Bookstore, at 3601 Walnut Street - right in the heart of campus: